spacetelescope/jwst/docs/jwst/fringe/main.rst

 The ``fringe`` step applies a fringe correction to MIRI MRS images.
-In particular, the SCI array from a fringe reference file is divided into the SCI and ERR arrays (and likewise squared for variance arrays) of the science data set.
+In particular, the SCI array from a fringe reference file is divided into the SCI and ERR arrays of the science data set.
+The variance arrays are divided by the square of the reference data.
 Only pixels that have valid (non-NaN) values in the SCI array of the reference file will be corrected.
 The DQ of the science exposure is not currently modified by